 Net Promoter Score is a popular customer metric that measures the relationship between your brand and the customers.
 NPS rose up as a more efficient alternative to the old customer satisfaction surveys and, today, more than two-thirds of the biggest companies in the world use it.
 This is probably the reason why so many new companies believe this is the most reliable and precise customer satisfaction measure out there.

 The Problem: Customer experience is an exceptionally complex front-facing component of a business that can’t be measured with a single indicator.
 The entirety of a customer’s interactions with a brand — the customer journey – and all of its parts need to be taken into consideration to create a clear picture of CX.
 Not only that, but customers are also affected by what Martech Advisor calls “moments of truth.”
 There are three main types of these moments that a customer can have with a brand:

-Major Turning Point in a Relationship – When a customer, for example, has a first encounter with a brand by unboxing a new phone.
+- Major Turning Point in a Relationship – When a customer, for example, has the first encounter with a brand by unboxing a new phone.
 That first impression significantly affects CX.

 With all these elements at play, it’s obvious that a single measurement can’t really offer a true customer satisfaction report.
 You have to use a number of different customer success metrics to get the real picture.